O'Tacos

 O'Tacos (/fr/) is a French fast food chain founded in 2010.
-Headquartered in Montrouge near Paris, Île-de-France, O'Tacos has restaurants all over France and has also expanded internationally: it is found in various cities of Belgium, Brunei, Germany, Denmark, the Netherlands, Luxembourg, Spain, Portugal, Algeria, Morocco, the United States, and Canada.
+Headquartered in Montrouge near Paris, O'Tacos has restaurants across France and has expanded internationally: it is found in Belgium, Brunei, Germany, Denmark, Italy, the Netherlands, Luxembourg, Spain, Portugal, Algeria, Morocco, the United States, and Canada.
 The chain specializes in "French tacos", a fast food dish that consists of a flour tortilla wrap with French fries, meat and cheese.

 History

 In 2007, Patrick Pelonero, Sliman Traoré, Samba Traoré and Sauroutou Diarra opened their first "French tacos" restaurant in Grenoble, in the Rhône-Alpes region where the French twist of a Mexican dish was pioneered.
 They later opened the first O'Tacos restaurant in Bordeaux in 2010.
 In 2014, they adopted the franchise system.
 The first restaurant under franchise opened in Ivry and 24 other restaurants followed during the same year.

 International expansion

 Their first international opening was in Marrakesh, Morocco.

 The chain then opened a restaurant in Brussels, Belgium, and their target customers are students.
 Since then it expanded further in Brussels as well as other Belgian cities including Ghent, Antwerp, Leuven and Charleroi.
-In January 2017, O'Tacos opened its first location in North America in the New York City borough of Brooklyn., later expanding to Canada, with the first location opening in Montreal in March 2025.
+In January 2017, O'Tacos opened its first location in North America in the New York City borough of Brooklyn, later expanding to Canada, with the first location opening in Montreal in March 2025.
 The Brooklyn location has since closed.